matthewchung74/stock_algo_eval/medium_post.md

-# When Simple Beats Complex: How Traditional Methods Crushed AI Foundation Models in Stock Price Prediction
+# OG Methods Crushed Transformer Models in Stock Price Prediction

 *A comprehensive analysis of 8 forecasting algorithms reveals surprising insights about the limits of deep learning in financial markets*